 Nickel

-Nickel and its alloys have excellent corrosion resistance combined to good mechanical properties which are as good for high (200-1100°C/ 400-2000°F) and low temperatures (-196°C, even more).
-Nickel alloys can be split into two groups: solid-solution-strengthened alloys and precipitation-hardening alloys.
-Weldability will be better for the first category in comparison to precipitation-hardening alloys.
+Nickel and its alloys are renowned for their remarkable corrosion resistance coupled with impressive mechanical properties, both at high temperatures (200-1100°C/ 400-2000°F) and low temperatures (-196°C, or lower).
+Nickel alloys can be divided into two main families: solution-hardened alloys and precipitation-hardened alloys.
+Generally, alloys in the first family exhibit better weldability compared to precipitation-hardened alloys.

-• Susceptibility to hot cracking (center of the joint, crater, etc.) due to possible oxides and surface contaminants
+• Susceptibility to hot cracking, particularly in the center of the joint or crater, due to potential surface oxides and contaminants.

 Solutions available in: